talwrii/symbolboard/README.md

 The normal keyboard layout is good for typing text, this is what is designed for.
-Symbol characters and operation keys (like HOME, END etc) were an afterthought (they weren't used very much of type writers!) so have been distributed around the easy to press keys in a random fashion.
+Symbol characters and operation keys (like HOME, END etc) were an afterthought (they weren't used very much of typewriters!) so have been distributed around the easy to press keys in a random fashion.

-Certain activities (like computer programming) make heavy use of symbols, and the mechanical difficult in pressing some symbol keys can be a programming when carrying out these activities.
-This can
+Certain activities (like computer programming) make heavy use of symbols, and the mechanical difficult in pressing some symbol keys can be a problem.
+This can:

-1. Cause typos to be a made (which take time to be found and debugged)
+1. Cause typos (which take time to be found and debugged)
-1. Bore and frustrate the person entering text
+1. Bore and frustrate
-1. Requite more contortions of the hands
+1. Require hand contortions
-1. Making entering text slower
+1. Generally slow text entry

-It would therefore seem to make sense to make symbol characters easier to press, but how to do this, there are only so any keys that can be close to one's fingers.
+It would, therefore, seem to make sense to make symbol characters easier to press, but how to do this, there are only so any keys that can be close to one's fingers.
 One way to do this, is to add another modifier key (like shift) and use this for symbol characters.